Lanutrix/GET-PRODUCT_Server/README_EN.md

 GetProduct - your personal assistant in choosing safe products, which will help you make informed decisions about your diet.

-This repository is the backend part of the mobile application [GetProduct](https://github.com/LavDaDi/GET-PRODUCT).
+This repository is the backend part of the mobile application [GetProduct](https://github.com/LavDaDi/GET-PRODUCT), documentation for [API](DOCS.md)